Country Information Research Guide

 - Google Scholar

-A more narrow, manageable, and reliable set of information from the Google web--determined "scholarly" and thus more appropriate for research projects.
 Though not all results will be available for free, Google Scholar is an excellent identification tool from which you can search library databases or request articles and book chapters through Zondervan's Interlibrary Loan service.
-The advanced search screen allows you to specify phrases to search, words to exclude, author last names, and even subject categories.
+Includes journal articles, book chapters, essays, and sometimes cites entire books.

 Provides searchable full text of the complete back files for hundreds of important scholarly journals in a broad spectrum of topics and disciplines.
 Coverage generally includes the first volume through issues published prior to the most recent 3-5 years (current issues are not available in JSTOR).